medic/chis-interoperability/readme.md

     ```
 1. Visit [the heartbeat URL](https://cop.app.medicmobile.org:8080/heartbeat) and accept the self signed certificate.
 This is required for the next step as the console will fail to do a `POST` to the FHIR core unless the certificate is accepted first.
 1. You should now be to log in on the [FHIR admin console](https://cop.app.medicmobile.org:9001) with the defaulte username `root@openhim.org` and password `instant101`.
 Change the `root@openhim.org` password as well as the [Client password](https://cop.app.medicmobile.org:9001/#!/clients) for the `test` client.
 Create any additional logins that are needed.
-1. The `openhim-core` container seems to get "stuck" often.
-This causes all `http` requests to port `8080` to only respond with `404`s, thus breaking all integrations.

-   The fix to this, for now, is to restart the `openhim-core` container every hour.
-Do this by creating a cronjob for the root user:
-   1. `sudo su -`
-   1. `crontab -e`
-   1. Add a line at the end that is:
-      ```bash
-      0 * * * * /usr/bin/docker restart openhim-core
-      ```

 ## Docker Restart, Shut-down & Delete